Thor: Love and Thunder: Filming

 Principal photography began on January 26, 2021, at Fox Studios Australia in Sydney, under the working title The Big Salad.
 Barry "Baz" Idoine serves as the cinematographer, after previously working with Waititi on the Disney+ Star Wars series The Mandalorian (2019–2023).
 Filming was delayed from an initial August 2020 start date due to the COVID-19 pandemic.
 Industrial Light & Magic provided the same StageCraft virtual production technology used on The Mandalorian which Waititi directed an episode of, creating a custom volume space at Fox Studios Australia.
 It featured more LED panels and offered a higher resolution than the original volume created for The Mandalorian.
 Waititi also used Satellite Lab's PlateLight technology (after previously using their Dynamiclight technology on Ragnarok), which is a special rig designed to capture multiple lighting set-ups simultaneously within a single shot at a high frame rate, allowing Waititi to select which lighting set up he would like in post-production.
 Waititi believed he was able to shoot Love and Thunder more efficiently than Ragnarok due to already having experience working on a Marvel Studios film.

 Filming occurred at Centennial Park in Sydney in early February, with Klementieff, Gillan, Bautista, and Pratt completing their scenes shortly afterward.
 In early March, set photos revealed Damon and Neill were reprising their roles as the Asgardian actors playing Loki and Odin, along with Luke Hemsworth in his Ragnarok role as the actor playing Thor.
 Melissa McCarthy was also revealed to be portraying an actress playing Hela alongside her husband Ben Falcone in an undisclosed role; these cameos were for a sequence where actors reenact scenes from Ragnarok.
 Damon filmed his part over two days.
 Alexander completed filming her scenes by the end of the month, while Goldblum was confirmed to appear as the Grandmaster, and Russell Crowe was revealed to be appearing in the film in what was described as a "fun cameo".
 Crowe finished filming his scenes in late April, around which time it was confirmed that he would play Zeus in the film.
 Crowe was originally set to play Satan in the film before his character was changed to Zeus.
 Septimus Caton would later be cast as Satan and had makeup and prosthetic tests done, but the character does not appear in the film.
 At the beginning of May, Waititi said there were four weeks left of shooting, while Idoine said he would continue work on the film through the end of 2021.
 Filming wrapped on June 1, 2021, by which point Neill had revealed that singer Jenny Morris would appear in the film, making a cameo as a New Asgard citizen.
-Goldblum and Peter Dinklage, who was set to reprise his role as Eitri from Infinity War, had their scenes cut from the theatrical release, as did Lena Headey, who was approached by Waititi for a role in the film.
+Goldblum and Peter Dinklage, who was set to reprise his role as Eitri from Infinity War, had their scenes cut from the theatrical release, as did Lena Headey, Angus Sampson, and Da'Vine Joy Randolph, who were cast as a coven of "very funny and kind of insane" witches who guide Thor in the underworld.